Hour two, Sean Hannity Show, toll-free on numbers 800-941-Sean, if you want to be a part of the program.

 That's defrauding the government.

-And the most obvious grand jury targets, I think, would be Brennan, Clapper, and Cohen, but I think you can expect uh Barack Obama and Hillary Clinton to receive grand jury subpoenas.
+But I think you can expect Barack Obama and Hillary Clinton to receive grand jury subpoenas.

-So this I actually am optimistic that the people involved in this grand criminal conspiracy may actually be held accountable in courts of law.
+So I actually am optimistic that the people involved in this grand criminal conspiracy may actually be held accountable in courts of law.

 What else is coming this week, John Solomon?